theaulait/final/README.md

 ## Instructions

-**First, clone this repository.
-You will commit your solutions to your cloned repository, and submit the repository for grading at the end of the assessment.**
+1. Fork this repository.
+You will commit your solutions to your cloned repository, and submit the repository for grading at the end of the assessment.

+2. Clone your fork from GitHub.

+3.

 In each problem, you will complete the implementation of several small methods, classes, or programs that we provide you with.